Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Again, reading across, the first element, `102` corresponds to index `(0, 2)`, the next element, `103`, corresponds to index `(1, 0)`, and so on.

-#### Use-Cases
+#### Use Cases

-A common use-case for integer array indexing is sampling.
+A common use case for integer array indexing is sampling.
 For example, to sample $k$ elements from a 1-D array of size $n$ with replacement, we can simply construct an a random integer index in the range $[0, n)$ with $k$ elements (see the